 International Women’s Day has always been a special date to me ever since early childhood.
 In Russia, where I was born and grew up, 8th March was and still remains one of the most popular and broadly celebrated public holidays of the year.

-Hence, the meaning of International Women’s Day in my life underwent a radical change.
-No longer do I see it an occasion to receive gifts and greeting cards.
-However, I do miss the particular ingredient of the Russian March 8 – the cards themselves.
+The meaning of International Women’s Day in my life underwent a radical change.
+No longer do I regard it as an occasion to receive gifts and greeting cards.
+However, I do miss the particular ingredient of the Russian March 8—the cards themselves.
 As an avid collector of post- and greeting cards, I treat these pieces of carton with awe.

 Postcards can be remarkable narrators of history.
-Mass celebrations of state holidays were an indispensable part of the Soviet lifestyle, thus there were also greeting cards designated to such occasions.
-These cards introduced a personal dimension to the state holidays – May Day, Victory Day, Revolution Day and Women’s Day.
+Mass celebrations of state holidays were an indispensable part of the Soviet lifestyle, thus there were also greeting cards designated for such occasions.
+These cards introduced a personal dimension to the state holidays—May Day, Victory Day, Revolution Day and Women’s Day.
 Exchanging cards meant that both sender and receiver engaged into public celebrations privately, by sealing them with intimate relationships.
 These cards were ideological canvasses upon which the greetings, messages of friendship and personal stories were written; they merged public with personal.
 This way, the state ideology entered private lives.

 The designs of 1970s and 1980s were more abstract.
 Often, cards depicted the arrival of spring, with melting snow, tulips and mimosas.
 Another popular theme was the global significance of the date and its dedication to global peace.
 Such abstract artworks of Soviet International Woman’s Day greeting cards made them a universal gift to women of all age and occupation.